 10 Unsettling Signs of Repressed Childhood Trauma In Adults

-Repressed trauma can present as sudden onset of acute headache or extreme fatigue after a minor insult.
+But these repressed trauma memories can present as sudden onset of acute headache or extreme fatigue after a minor insult.
 They can often be traced back to their early trauma.

 Repressing the painful memories of childhood trauma is a defense against future pain from those experiences.